The project already has the support of individuals and major businesses who are providing pro bono support to help bring the project to life.

 John M Hannides

-Served as MD of Carrington Chase and Managing Partner of Hollinger Clark, John has enjoyed working alongside leading global companies in the Technology, Retail and Consulting sectors.
-He has also held key commercial roles as an advisor and director for various small businesses with interests in Europe, the USA and Asia.
-As a serving Southampton City Councilor since 1994, John has played a major part in supporting the region's aviation heritage and led the formation of the Cultural Development Trust, to promote maritime history and the arts.
+As a serving Southampton City Councillor since 1994, John has played a major part in supporting the region’s aviation heritage and led the formation of the Cultural Development Trust, to promote maritime history and the arts.

 Evolution5 supports a number of charities and provides sponsorship to sports teams and athletes who are based in the region.
 Therefore when Cllr John Hannides of the National Spitfire Project approached us about this exciting and challenging project we jumped at the chance to provide our complete Project Management services free of charge.